What is the best vinyl cutting machine available today?

 Now we enter a new realm entirely, the vinyl cutters which are specifically designed for professionals and businesses.
 You’ll notice right away they’re a tier above the personal cutters, both in price and quality.

-I’ll start with my absolute favorite choice for the best vinyl cutting machine for businesses, but make sure to read on if you’re intrigued as a few of the machines have unique features which only they provide.
+I’ll start with my absolute favorite choice for the best vinyl cutting machine for businesses, but make sure to read on if you’re intrigued as a few of the machines have unique features that only they provide.

 USCutter MH 34″ (Best value commercial cutter)